 The results are considered the core section of a research paper and should include only factual statements that convey the information gathered from your study, even if it does not prove your original theories.
 Variables can be addressed if they had a noticeable positive or negative effect on outcomes.
 And all statistics that are included should represent the research problem.

+Do you want to write a paper that will impress the tutor to award you the top grade?
 A great way to learn how to format and arrange this section is to find a well-written results section of a research paper example.
 You can find hundreds of them at your school library in journals or on the web using an online academic database.

 How to Write the Results Section of a Research Paper